Best Health Fair Ideas: Creative Vendors & Activities - pic of vegetables, measuring tape, water bottle with Workplace Health Fair Ideas statement

 •

-• What they'll provide: lung disease prevention, support and research, smoking cessation resources
+• What they'll provide: Lung disease prevention, support and research, and smoking cessation resources.

 9. Your county health department

-• What they'll provide: Local wellness initiatives and support groups
+• What they could provide: Local wellness initiatives and support groups.

 10. Local gyms and personal trainers

-• What they'll provide: Mini fitness trainings, discounted membership deals, fitness assessments
+• What they could provide: Mini fitness trainings, discounted membership deals, fitness assessments.

 virtual health fair giveaways